jaredquinn/scoreboard-engine/README.md

 These quickstart instructions are for getting up and running quickly using the precompiled binary version of the latest release.

-**Refer to the README file in each directory for instructions on how to build from source**

 ## Engine

 * Download the latest version from the [Github repository releases](https://github.com/jaredquinn/scoreboard-engine/releases).
 There is precompiled binaries there for Windows, Linux & Mac.